croner-i-web/progression-framework/frameworks/business analysis/ba-leader.md

         criteria:
           - "Clearly communicates throughout implementation and delivery of solutions."
           - "Can present complex proposals and get buy-in from stakeholders."
-          - "Communicates to a wider stakeholder group within business, IT and operational teams in BrightHR at management/board level."
+          - "Communicates to a wider stakeholder group within business, IT and operational teams in Croner-iHR at management/board level."
           - "Is able to influence and guide stakeholders at mangement/board level. "
       - level: 4
         criteria: